ucsd-cse231-w21/chocopy-wasm-compiler/proposal.md

       that apply to integers as already defined do not change as a result of increased capacity of Bignums.
     * `compiler.ts` will require changes as follows:
+      * Case `num` in function `codeGenLiteral`: we are going to convert any input as a i32 num with 1 bit of tag at front followed by 31 bits of data which would be either the actual number(Int) or address(BigNum):
+        * If the num can be represented with 31 bits, we are going to have the same code generation which would result in a tag of `0`
-      * Case `num` in function `codeGenLiteral` will be modified to generate WASM code that allocates integer values in the heap (similarly to the current implementation of object construction) and places a reference to the allocated memory location on the stack.
+        * If the num can not be represented by 31 bits then the function will be modified to add the part where we generate WASM code that allocates integer values in the heap (similarly to the current implementation of object construction) and places i32 number with a tag of `1` followed by `31` bits reference to the allocated memory location on the stack.
+      * The function `codeGenBinOp` will be modified to generate WASM code that calls built-in WASM functions implementing the arithmetic and relational operation.
+Since we are considering the BigNum and regular Int as separate in runtime, four general cases are present:
+        1. BigNum `binop` BigNum\
-      * The function `codeGenBinOp` will be modified to generate WASM code that calls built-in WASM functions implementing the arithmetic and relational operations, as the simple `i32` WASM instructions would no longer be sufficient to implement arithmetic operations.
-A similar modification will be made to the `UniOp.Neg` case in function `codeGenExpr`
+           In this scenario, we are going to retrieve both BigNum from the memory, and perform the binary operation from retrieved value.
+However, the simple `i32` WASM instructions would no longer be sufficient to implement arithmetic operations.
+New algorithms would be necessary to implement this feature.
+A similar modification will be made to the `UniOp.Neg` case in function `codeGenExpr`.
+        2. BigNum `binop` Int \
+           In this case, Integer would need to be upgraded to BigNum first and then the same procedue would follow from `1`.
+        3. Int `binop` BigNum \
+           Same as `2`.
+        5. Int `binop` Int \
+           Regular operations can still be excuted as it did in the original compiler.
+           However, since 1 bit of the `i32` is used as the tag bit, if the result of the binary operation cannot be represented by 31 bits(overflow detected).
+           Both integer would then be wrapped up into BigNum and follow the case in `1`.

     * Additional changes will be required in `runner.ts` and `repl.ts` to ensure correct printing of Bignum integers when they are returned from execution or passed to the `print` function.
 As integer values will be passed by